pepplejoshua/proto/README.md

 The variable `c` in the above example is inferred to be i64 since that is the type of the `if ... else` expression.

-The `else` part of the construct allows further `if` expressions to check more conditional cases:
+The `else` part of the construct also allows further `if` expressions to check more conditional cases:

 ```rs
 let a = 3;